-The Inheritance Act (1975): What is it, and can you make a claim?
+The Inheritance Act (1975): What is it?
+Can you make a claim?

 The Inheritance (Provision for Family & Dependents) Act 1975 can be a lifeline for those who have been overlooked when it comes to inheritance.

 Unlike some jurisdictions, under the law of England and Wales, a testator has complete autonomy to decide who is to inherit from their estate.